wasm-forge/demo3/README.md

 The performance estimation was made similar to the one in the alternative [project](https://github.com/froghub-io/ic-sqlite/) implementing the sqlite in IC canister.
+The benchmark source is located in the benchmark folder.

 ### Performance based on the stable structures: